PMBio/mb-nanopore-2022/genomics/fastq/illumina/README.md

-# Directory for the Illumina files
+# Directory for the Illumina FASTQ files